Welcome to the Digital Legacy Association

 Our annual Digital Legacy Conference advocates best practice and allows experiences to be shared

-The Digital Legacy Association is the only professional body dedicated to digital assets and digital legacy.
-Since launching at Hospice UK’s annual conference in 2015, our mission has been to help ensure that everyone’s end of life wishes are met both in the physical world and the digital realm.
-We do this by supporting the general public, advising governmental organisations, social networks charities and other organisations to better support the public with their digital assets and digital legacy.
+We are a ‘not for profit’ and our work includes supporting the general public, advising governmental organisations, social networks charities and other organisations to better support the public with their digital assets and digital legacy.
 We run training courses, develop best practices, publish resources and organise the annual Digital Legacy Conference.
-The Digital Legacy Conference has taken place in New York, Berlin, in London and online.
+The Digital Legacy Conference has taken place in New York, Berlin, Rotterdam, London and online.

 If someone you care about dies how important is it for you to be able to view their social media profile?